j6k4m8/goosepaper/README.md

 goosepaper --config myconfig.json --output mypaper.pdf
 ```

 If you don't pass an output flag, one will be generated based upon the time of generation.

-You DO need to pass a config file for now.
+The output can also be specified by a config file.
+These are in order of precedence, low to highest:

+1. Home directory global configs
+2. Local directory from which goosepaper is called
+3. Specified on the command line.

 An example config file is included here: [example-config.json](example-config.json).